Friday, October 30, 2020

 Complications: You are carrying what is obviously a chunk of a unicorn as a weapon, animals legendary for their purity and beneficence.
 If this becomes common knowledge, good-hearted folk are likely to express their disapproval as vigorously as possible.
 This ranges from veiled insults to overcharging you for goods to hanging you for poaching in the Fey Wood.
 More pragmatic authorities may demand you turn over the alicorn for the public good.
 Sinister types who use poisons professionally will certainly want the shiv out of circulation, possibly along with its bearer.

 And if you think that's bad, go wave that thing around out in the wilderness and see what happens.
-Do not be surprised if it involve treants, wood elves, and/or angry druids
+Do not be surprised if it involves treants, wood elves, and/or angry druids

 Design Commentary: Having an almost infallible defense against poison is great, and the damage tradeoff is usually bearable.
 Just be wary about using it in public, and don't be dumb enough to try to use poison and the shiv against the same target in a fight.